 According to him, there are beat up jeans for working in the yard, and jeans for running errands (or watching football) that have been washed so many times they feel like pajamas.

-Then there are “dress jeans” for going to parties or casual work functions and, on more than one occasion, for Date Night.
+Then there are “dress jeans” for going to casual functions, including our rather laid-back church.
 Those are the jeans you want to look nice, dark, and crisp — though I finally did convince him to stop ironing creases into them.

 As for me, shopping for jeans grows scarier the older I get.
-When I do find a pair that fits well, I wind up wearing them just about every day when weather permits.
-The steps below help me keep them looking brand new as long as possible.
+When I do find a pair that fits well, I wear them just about every time I leave the house.
+The steps below keep them looking brand new as long as possible.